Quantum criticality at strong randomness: a lesson from anomaly: Examples

 The $1d$ random Majorana model is closely related to several other strongly interacting models.
 Through a Jordan--Wigner transformation, the Majorana model can be mapped to a random transverse-field Ising model, which is solved using SDRG~\cite{Fisher1995Ising}.
+More explicitly, after pairing $\gamma_{2n-1}$ and $\gamma_{2n}$ into one Ising spin, the intra-pair hopping $i\gamma_{2n-1}\gamma_{2n}$ and the inter-pair hopping $i\gamma_{2n}\gamma_{2n+1}$ map, up to signs, to the random transverse-field and Ising-bond terms, respectively.
+One-site translation of the Majorana chain exchanges these two terms, and is therefore realized as Kramers--Wannier duality in the Ising chain.
+Under this Jordan--Wigner map, nearest-neighbor Majorana bilinears remain local, whereas single Majorana operators become nonlocal Ising order and disorder operators.
 The random-bond antiferromagnetic Heisenberg chain can likewise be solved via SDRG~\cite{PhysRevB.50.3799}, exhibiting universal properties similar to those of the random Majorana model, which we comment on later.

 We now define the relevant correlation functions.
 The fermion operator $\gamma_j$ is charged under the exact fermion parity symmetry, so motivated by the power-law rule we study the EA correlator